Our books and manuscript collection contains over 4,500 rare and early editions of works by women writers in the period 1660 – 1860.

 The Reading Room can be opened Wednesday – Friday, by prior appointment

-Appointment requests are to be made at latest three working days in advance, via the below form.
-The Curator will then confirm that we can accommodate your visit on the requested date, via email.
+Appointment requests are to be made at least a week in advance.
 Please do not organise accommodation or travel prior to confirmation, as the Reading Room may already be full.
-We will respond to you within 3 working days.

-Core works to be studied must be selected in advance.
-Readers may consult up to 10 works at one time, but fewer may be stipulated depending on the scope of the request.
+Items to be studied must be selected in advance and included in the booking request.
+Readers may consult up to 10 works at one time.
 Readers may be asked to consult manuscript materials one at a time.

 Readers can access Orlando, the database of women’s writing in the British Isles, on-site, free of charge.